stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/items.md

 :::

 Select the location for each new imported item.
-All imported items without location go into [Draft items](./#draft-item) in your `Listing`.
+All imported items without location go into [Draft items](/laboratory-information-management-system/items.html#draft-items) in your `Listing`.
 You can still edit their location later:
 1. Click (loupe icon).
 2. Select (edit location icon).
 3. Choose the location of your item and save.

 ### Private/Public items
 Private items can be seen by your team only.
 If you switch for Public, your items are visible in the Public Items listing (Global inventory/Public) by all the teams.
 The details of the item are visible for all but the location remains hidden.
-Users from other teams can contact you if they are interested by your item.
+Users from other teams can contact you if they are interested in your item.

 ::: tip
 Your items are automatically set as private.
 You can switch to public when you enter a new item in the menu `Simple add`: Switch the button from private to public under `Status`.